davidyou-frog/go-examples/src/oauth/google/get_token/README.md

-This is sample source for google api token
+This is the program source that gets the token for API from the command line.

-이 소스는 구글 API 토큰을 명령행으로 얻는 프로그램이다.